Hjerling-Leffler-Lab/TDEP-sLDSC/readme.md

 ## Stratified LDscore regression

-To replicate our results you can either download the precomputed LDscores here (TBD), or relcalculate them yourself.
+To replicate our results you can either download the precomputed LDscores [here](https://zenodo.org/records/10628706), or relcalculate them yourself.

 Here we calculate ldscores for the 31 superclusters + 461 clusters.
 The example code uses slurm and the lmod system torun LDSC. \
 Edit to fit your own computational environment.